Plaza Sésamo: Production

 The fourth season was test-marketed for American audiences in April on PBS and Univision stations in Miami, Dallas–Fort Worth, and Los Angeles.
 The test-run was successful, so PBS and Univision began airing it nationally in December; it reached 92% of the country's Spanish-speaking households.
 At first, Plaza Sésamos producers were concerned that the show would be attacked, but The Los Angeles Times reported that "even some staunch opponents of bilingual education concede that Plaza Sésamo has its merits".
 The L.A.
 Times also stated that its broadcast in the U.S. was an acknowledgment that Spanish was a prominent language in the U.S. and that more children were bilingual.
 The show's supporters believed that exposure to an educational program like Plaza Sésamo would result in the transfer of Spanish skills to English and increase literacy in both languages.
 Bilingual education opponents disagreed, but were not against the show's entertainment value.
 According to Knell, the CTW found that watching the Spanish version did not draw children away from the English version.

 In 2012, Plaza Sésamo celebrated its 40th anniversary with the creation of a new website and a traveling photo exhibit.
 In December 2013, the show's 15th season premiered with 52 episodes.
 Segments were shot throughout Latin America; it was the first time the show was filmed in Colombia.
 Its curriculum focused on math, literacy, diversity, and health.
 A stakeholders meeting was convened in Bogotá in October 2012, consisting of interested parties from government and the private sector, and included officials from UNICEF.

 In 2016, episodes began to debut on HBO Latino, as part of a five-year deal running from January 16, 2016 to July 11, 2020.
 All songs are left undubbed from English.
-That same year, Plaza Sésamo (alongside its Brazilian counterpart Víla Sesamo) shortened its name to simply Sésamo and fully moved to Colombia.
+That same year, Plaza Sésamo (alongside its Brazilian counterpart Vila Sésamo) shortened its name to simply Sésamo and fully moved to Colombia.
 Three seasons have been produced as of December 2017, with a total of 65 episodes.
 A fourth season, made exclusively for Azteca 7 debuted on April 27, 2020.
 The season mostly features dubbed segments from Season 50 of its American counterpart.